 Section 31.1.
-Each employee shall be provided with information as part of orientation, in-service training, and on an as needed basis about communicable diseases to which he/she may be exposed in the performance of his/her duties.
+Each employee shall be provided with information as part of orientation, inservice training, and on an as needed basis about communicable diseases to which he/she may be exposed in the performance of his/her duties.
 Information provided shall include the symptoms of the diseases, modes of transmission, methods of self-protection, and recommendations for immunization where appropriate.
 Employees may receive hepatitis vaccine or inoculation at no cost to the employee.

 Section 31.2.
-Each employee shall be provided with information and appropriate equipment to take precautions when his/her duties bring or may bring him/her into contact with blood or body fluid containing blood.
-Each patrol vehicle will be equipped with both disposable and reusable gloves, protective mask, and disinfectant spray.
-Bleach will be available to each employee at any location where Lieutenant's are assigned.
+Each employee shall be provided with information and appropriate equipment to take precautions when his/her duties bring or may bring him/her into contact with blood or body fluid containing blood, including Personal Protective Equipment (PPE) such as gloves and appropriate disinfecting agents.